server-os/server-image/README.md

-If you update the branch name that corresponds to a repository, rerun `./configure` to make sure that every branch is set to the correct one, except that of smartos-live which needs to be changed manually.
+If you update the branch name that corresponds to a repository, rerun `./configure` to make sure that every branch is set to the correct one, except that of server-image which needs to be changed manually.

 Not all repositories have to be on the same branch.
 It's totally fine to mix and match.